yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 I use it to kill a wayward process.
 I used to run a lot of Yahoo Widgets and occasionally the Konfabulator engine would get itself in a twist and start continually dying/reloading.
-I had this exact widget on my desktop (written in MS Jscript for the Xwidget engine) and whenever YWE did a funny I would dblClick on the Kill button and YWE would die.
+I had this exact widget on my desktop (written in MS Jscript for the Xwidget engine) and whenever YWE did a 'funny' I would dblClick on the Kill button and YWE would die.
 When you are developing it is not unsusual to create a rogue program that needs to be killed regularly.
 Use this tool to do it.